zhzh258/6.824-Lab1-MapReduce/Readme.md

     // Zzzzzzzzzzz
     // onWoken:
     if(woken_by_case_a){
-        // done
+        // Map stage done
     }
     else if(woken_by_case_b){
-        // assign the failed Map() to a blocked worker }
+        // assign the failed Map() to a sleeping worker }

 }